 Elimination of unused sections

-Elimination of unused sections is the most significant optimization on image size that the linker performs.
+Elimination of unused sections is the most significant optimization on image size that is performed by the linker.

 Unused section elimination: